pearu/pearu.github.io/csr_tensor_support.md

 - https://github.com/pytorch/pytorch/pull/50937#discussion_r603538191 - expect one int type
 - https://github.com/pytorch/pytorch/pull/50937#discussion_r604349014 - why not default to int32?
 - https://github.com/pytorch/pytorch/pull/50937#discussion_r604969458

+See also https://github.com/pytorch/pytorch/issues/56959 that summarizes the background of the three discussion items above.

 IIUC, it would be preferred to support a single dtype for CSR indices tensors.
 (Explain why this preference).
 While COO uses only int64 as